gasparc-101/cortio.so/README.md

 ## 📄 License

-This project is currently closed source and all rights are reserved by the author.
+All rights are reserved to the author.
 It is not intended for public distribution or modification without explicit permission.

 ---

-<p align="center">Made with ❤️ by <a href="https://github.com/therakius">therakius.</a></p>
+<p align="center">Made with ❤️ by <a href="https://github.com/itsgaspr">gaspr.</a></p>